ravimall/finflow/README.md

 ## Notes
 - Dropbox credentials must be set via environment variables and never committed to source control.
 - Database schema is available at `database/schema.sql`.
+- Always run Sequelize migrations during deployment; `sequelize.sync()` is disabled in production to avoid destructive schema changes.
+- The Documents page previously crashed in production due to an eager `framer-motion` import creating a temporal dead-zone cycle; the animation bindings now load lazily to prevent the issue.